elder-plinius/AutoTemp/README.md

 ## Usage

-To use AutoTemp, simply run the `autotemp.py` script with Python and follow the prompts:
+To use AutoTemp, simply run the `autotemp.py` script with Python and follow the prompts (saying "no" you are not satisfied will trigger autotemp):

 python autotemp.py